Ed94/AbstractRealm/README.md

 Documentation for various APIs.

 A bunch of Youtube...
-(I'll note what I used in the wiki)

-And more likely more cause this isn't the smallest engine at the same time...
+Various other books and sites.

 ## C++17 Used with MSVC and Clang-CL.